 \subsection{Geometric analysis on $1$-weighted Ricci curvature}

 In this subsection, we briefly recall the work done by Wylie and Yeroshkin \cite{WY} concerning the curvature condition (\ref{eq:Ricci curvature assumption}).

-Wylie and Yeroshkin \cite{WY} have suggested a new approach to investigate geometric properties of weighted manifolds.
+They have suggested a new approach to investigate geometric properties of weighted manifolds.
 Let $\nabla$ be the Levi-Civita connection induced from $g$, and let $\alpha$ be a $1$-form on $M$.
 The basic tool in \cite{WY} was the \textit{weighted connection}

-where $\nabla$ denotes the Levi-Civita connection induced from $g$.
-They have studied weighted manifolds in view of this weighted affine connection.
+which is torsion free, affine, and projectively equivalent to $\nabla$.
+They have studied weighted manifolds in view of this weighted connection.

 \begin{rem} We recall that two torsion free, affine connections $\widehat{\nabla},\overline{\nabla}$ are said to be \textit{projectively equivalent} if they possess the same geodesics up to re-parametrization.
 Due to Weyl \cite{We}, it is well-known that they are projectively equivalent if and only if there is a $1$-form $\widehat{\alpha}$ such that